geramilo/reparations-payments-database/README.md

 The database focuses on **financial reparations** and includes information on:

 - Payors and recipients
-- Amount pledged and paid
+- Amount pledged and paid (where available)
 - Year of agreement
 - Year of payment(s)
 - Type of reparation